JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 ### Gradient

-* [Gradient Descent](gradient_descent.md) use the gradient from ``f`` to determine a descent direction.
+* [Gradient Descent](gradient_descent.md) uses the gradient from ``f`` to determine a descent direction.
 Here, the direction can also be changed to be Averaged, Momentum-based, based on Nesterovs rule.
 * [Conjugate Gradient Descent](conjugate_gradient_descent.md) uses information from the previous descent direction to improve the current (gradient-based) one including several such update rules.
+* [Levenberg-Marquardt](LevenbergMarquardt.md) minimizes the square norm of ``f: \mathcal M→ℝ^d`` provided the gradients of the component functions, or in other words the Jacobian of ``f``.
-* [Quasi-Newton Method](quasi_Newton.md) use gradient evaluations to approximate the Hessian, which is then used in a Newton-like scheme, where both a limited memory and a full Hessian approximation are available with several different update rules.
+* The [Quasi-Newton Method](quasi_Newton.md) uses gradient evaluations to approximate the Hessian, which is then used in a Newton-like scheme, where both a limited memory and a full Hessian approximation are available with several different update rules.
 * [Steihaug-Toint Truncated Conjugate-Gradient Method](@ref tCG) a solver for a constrained problem defined on a tangent space.
+* [Stochastic Gradient Descent](stochastic_gradient_descent.md) is based on a splitting of ``f`` into several components ``f_i`` whose gradients are provided here.
+By randomly selecting these, steps towards (compnent-wise) descent directions are performed.

 ### Subgradient